 None of the Authority's revenues, fees, rates, charges or other income and receipts derived by the Authority from its operation or ownership of any of its projects are pledged or assigned to the payment of the principal or redemption price of and interest on such bonds.
 The debt is paid solely by the third parties.

-The principal amount outstanding on the debt at December 31, 2019 and 2018, was \$164,500,831 and \$182,559,149, respectfully.
+The principal amount outstanding on the debt related to these projects at December 31, 2020 and 2019, was \$158,361,610 and \$164,500,831, respectfully.
 This amount is excluded from the financial statements of the Authority.